Camphul/Trampoline/trampoline-security-logging/README.md

 # trampoline-security-logging

+This module is completely decoupled from [trampoline-security](../trampoline-security) and can be used on existing spring security implementations.
+You however can always cast the `UserDetails` to `User`.

-Extend functionality of [trampoline-security](../trampoline-security) by adding the capability to log user activity through the use of Spring AoP.
+Easily add the capability to log user activity through the use of Spring AoP.
 To enable this feature please add the `@EnableUserActivityLogging` annotation to your application.